Deploy and fine-tune Qwen1.5 models in Model Gallery using console or Python SDK, with SFT and DPO fine-tuning support.

 Yes

-The number of samples processed by each GPU in a single training iteration.
-A larger batch size can improve efficiency but also increases GPU memory requirements.
+Number of samples processed by each GPU in a single training iteration.
+Larger batch size improves efficiency but increases GPU memory requirements.

 seq_length